rozensoftware/rozmitmat/README.md

 ![rozmitmatgui](https://github.com/rozensoftware/rozmitmat/blob/master/rozmitmatgui.jpg)

+Right click on the Output windows to see a sub-menu.

 It uses egui (https://github.com/emilk/egui)

 You have to copy rozmitmat to a rozmitmatgui's folder.
+Remember to run rozmitmatgui as root with *sudo* command or *su*.

 ## Note